yodrew/yodrew.github.io/_pages/hygiene.md

 #### rest

 This book mainly deals with the condition of rest.
 It is half of life.
-In our action-obsessed [lifeway](/front/introduction#glossary), we disdain and resist it.
+In our action-obsessed lifeway, we disdain and resist rest.
 We view it as laziness, indulgence, a waste of time.
 This is an obvious aspect of mass civilized psychosis.

 Rest is an end in itself.
 It is another equal aspect of living.
 Moreover, nothing else is possible without it, neither action nor healing.
 As Shelton says, "Time spent at rest is never wasted."
 If we wish to be healthy, we simply must correct ourselves in this matter.

 We rest for two reasons: because we are tired and because we are ill.
 Thus rest is of two kinds: ordinary and profound.

-Ordinary rest includes nightly sleep, naps, and relaxation, alternated with daily activity in light.
-It is for recovering from being tired from daily life.
+Ordinary rest includes daily sleep, naps, and relaxation, alternated with daily activity in light.
+It is for recovering from the tiredness, the wear and tear of daily life.
 It is for maintenance of health.

 Profound rest is: